-On March 24th, IMD and CMS Cameron McKenna LLP organised a joint business forum and networking event hosted by CMS Cameron Mc Kenna LLP.
-The event was opened by Penelope Warne, Partner, Global Head of Energy and Practice Group Manager for Energy Projects & Construction, CMS Cameron McKenna LLP who greeted the participants and talked about the importance of customer focus and innovation, subject of the main presentation.
+On March 22nd, IMD and Visa organised a joint business forum and networking event hosted by Visa Europe.
+The event was opened by Fiona Wilkinson, Senior VP of Corporate Communications at Visa who greeted the many participants and talked about the importance of Customer focus and innovation, subject of the main presentation.

 Seán talked at some length about Apple’s successes, in terms of long-term revenue and profit growths which elude many other organisations.
 He demonstrated that Apple has achieved this not by establishing new product categories or new inventions, but by deep customer focus and continuous product improvement.
 Indeed, one could say Apple is a user-centric fast-follower and an aggressive incremental improver.
 He shows how Apple is true to a practical framework for long term organic growth presented in Beyond the Familiar.
 He provided examples of many other companies, such as Aggreko, Infosys and Proctor & Gamble to explore each of the interrelated and interdependent elements: clear customer promise, extraordinary levels of customer trust, relentless continuous improvement and (all too rare) successful innovation – all of which are enabled by an open organisation.
 He argued that it is a mistake to look down on incremental improvements in favour of more radical, breakthrough innovation.
 Apple, for example, widely regarded as the most innovative company in the world is not in fact a pioneer.
 He explored why openness is so problematic and offered practical advice to counter the opposing tendency thus avoiding developing an arrogant dimension leading to misinterpretation of customer needs and attitudes.